goblin-ogm/goblin/README.md

 ## Support and Documentation

-This project is officially hosted on [QOTO GitLab here](https://git.qoto.org/goblin-ogm/goblin) however an up-to-date mirror is also maintained on [Github here](https://github.com/goblin-ogm/goblin).
+The official homepage for the project is at [http://goblin-ogm.com](http://goblin-ogm.com).
+The source is officially hosted on [QOTO GitLab here](https://git.qoto.org/goblin-ogm/goblin) however an up-to-date mirror is also maintained on [Github here](https://github.com/goblin-ogm/goblin).

 Documentation: [latest](http://goblin-ogm.qoto.io/goblin)